 Everyone’s healing journey is unique

-SACE offers individual counselling for children and youth who have experienced sexual violence, including sexual abuse and sexual assault.
+SACE offers individual child and youth counselling for young people who have experienced sexual violence, including sexual abuse and sexual assault.
 These trauma-centred, specialized support services are available for clients of all genders, ages 3 to 17.

 Preparation for Counselling